hanabi/hanabi.github.io/variant-specific/Null.md

   * Bob knows that if his hand was completely unclued, red would refer to slot 2, since there are 5 slots in the hand and red is the 4th rightmost color.
 But since Bob's slot 3, slot 4, and slot 5 card already have a clue on it, he should skip over those cards.
   * This means that blue would target slot 2 and green would target slot 1.
 Yellow would target slot 2 again (because of the wraparound) and red would target slot 1.
   * Bob blind-plays null 1 from slot 1.

+#### One-of-Each Colors Are Skipped

+* One-of-each colors are skipped over when finding the "rightmost color".
+This is because the right-most color is the most important color, and one-of-each colors are less likely to be around.
+* For example, in a 3-player game of the "Black & Null (6 Suits)" variant:
+  * Everyone has 5 cards in their hand.
+  * There are 5 possible colors: red, yellow, green, blue, and black.
+  * Normally, the rightmost color would be black, meaning that black would be assigned to slot 5.
+But black is skipped over, so blue is assigned to slot 5.
+  * Subsequently, green is assigned to slot 4, yellow is assigned to slot 3, and red is assigned to slot 2.
+  * Black is then assigned to slot 1.
+(In a 4-player game with 4 cards in the hand, then black would wrap-around and be assigned to the oldest slot again.)

 <br />